 School buses can be involved in many types of accidents, with or without student passengers.
 For the purpose of this document, a "school bus student fatality" is defined as a student killed while riding in, entering, or exiting a school bus.
 Fatalities occurring to school bus drivers or attendants, pedestrians who were not entering or leaving the bus, or passengers in other vehicles are not included in school bus student fatalities.
-Based on this definition, 112 school bus student fatalities have occurred in New York State since 1960.
-Five additional student fatalities occurred during charter bus transportation on school trips.
+Based on this definition, 120 school bus student fatalities have occurred in New York State since 1960.